tobiasdierich/son-catalogue-repos/README.md

 Root folder provides a script "installation_mongodb.sh" to install and set up a local MongoDB, or you can use mongoexpress to manage the remote mongo databases.

 ## Usage
-The following shows how to start the API server:
+The following shows how to start the API server for the Catalogues-Repositories:

 ```sh
 rake start